kubernetes/website/content/en/blog/_posts/2021-07-14-upcoming-changes-in-kubernetes-1-22/index.md

 ### Looking ahead

+There's a setting that's relevant if you use webhook authentication checks.
+A future Kubernetes release will switch to sending TokenReview objects to webhooks using the `authentication.k8s.io/v1` API by default.
+At the moment, the default is to send `authentication.k8s.io/v1beta1` TokenReviews to webhooks, and that's still the default for Kubernetes v1.22.
+However, you can switch over to the stable API right now if you want: add `--authentication-token-webhook-version=v1` to the command line options for the kube-apiserver, and check that webhooks for authentication still work how you expected.

+Once you're happy it works OK, you can leave the `--authentication-token-webhook-version=v1` option set across your control plane.

-The upcoming **v1.25** release will stop serving beta versions of several Kubernetes APIs that have been stable for some time.
-The same release **removes** PodSecurityPolicy, which is deprecated and won't graduate to stable.
-See [PodSecurityPolicy Deprecation: Past, Present, and Future](/blog/2021/04/06/podsecuritypolicy-deprecation-past-present-and-future/) for more information.
+The **v1.25** release that's planned for next year will stop serving beta versions of several Kubernetes APIs that are stable right now and have been for some time.
+The same v1.25 release will **remove** PodSecurityPolicy, which is deprecated and won't graduate to stable.
+See
+[PodSecurityPolicy Deprecation: Past, Present, and Future](/blog/2021/04/06/podsecuritypolicy-deprecation-past-present-and-future/) for more information.